 Sundancer on the Brazos Glamping Site

-We left home on Friday, February 15th after my son got out of school and it was sunny and an enjoyable day for February.
+We left home on Friday, February 15th after our son got out of school and it was sunny and an enjoyable day for February.
 Only an hour or so from home, the weather there was the same.
-The minute we arrived, I knew our weekend was going to be excellent or was it?
+The minute we arrived, I knew our weekend was going to be excellent.
 Sundancer on the Brazos was gorgeous, and the surroundings were surreal.
 This glamping tent was the coolest thing I’d ever seen when it comes to hanging out in the woods.

 My son was in the glamping mode and found his spot for the weekend — the ole’ hammock.